schwaben-github/schwaben-github/README.md

 ### Welcome!
-I'm network administrator at one big international telecom company in real life.
+I'm network administrator at one big international telecom company.
 Routers are my professional world and I'm Cisco CCNA / CCNP and Juniper JNCIA educated.

 And I’m a beginner in programming too.
 I did already some front-end, some Python (incl.
 Data-Analytics and ML), learned some SQL, Docker, DevOps, Data-Analytics and visualization (Power BI) and LLM Prompting.